Wolfram-Creative/MEAN-Framework/README.md

         npm install -g nodemon

-6. Run Grunt and node
+6. Run your server and watch files with concat

-        // In one bash window
-        grunt watch
+        grunt server
-        // In another bash window
-        nodemon server.js

 You can compile and uglify your app by just running grunt